python/cpython/Doc/library/pickle.rst

 raised in this case.
 You can carefully raise this limit with :func:`sys.setrecursionlimit`.

-Note that functions (built-in and user-defined) are pickled by "fully qualified" name reference, not by value. [#]_  This means that only the function name is pickled, along with the name of the module the function is defined in.
+Note that functions (built-in and user-defined) are pickled by fully qualified name, not by value. [#]_  This means that only the function name is pickled, along with the name of the module the function is defined in.
 Neither the function's code, nor any of its function attributes are pickled.
 Thus the defining module must be importable in the unpickling environment, and the module must contain the named object, otherwise an exception will be raised. [#]_

-Similarly, classes are pickled by named reference, so the same restrictions in the unpickling environment apply.
+Similarly, classes are pickled by fully qualified name, so the same restrictions in the unpickling environment apply.
 Note that none of the class's code or data is pickled, so in the following example the class attribute ``attr`` is not restored in the unpickling environment::